QTAC Information Sheet

 Tertiary Preparation Program

-The program is offered on campus or via distance education.
+The Tertiary Preparation Program is offered on campus or by distance education.
 The program enhances students’ chances of gaining a tertiary place and prepares them for successful tertiary study.
 It caters for a range of groups including past school leavers who need to update or improve their ranking to qualify for tertiary entrance, and other adults who may not have completed secondary school and are seeking to enter tertiary study.
-See www.usq.edu.au, Email: firstname.lastname@example.org or phone 1800 269 500.
+Visit www.usq.edu.au or phone 1800 269 500 for further information.

 University of the Sunshine Coast (USC)